|Birthname||Salvatore Phillip Bono|

 They married after their daughter was born, at about the time that the movie of the same name, "Chastity," flopped.
 Their every cent had been invested in the film; Sonny had to pawn a ring to pay for the baby's delivery.
 Saddled with debt, they hit the lounge circuit, where they first developed their repartee.
 By the fall of 1971, they had a prime-time TV hit.

-His first hundred days in the House revealed that Bono may be more savvy than his rube exterior.
+His first hundred days in the House revealed that Bono might have been more savvy than his rube exterior.
 Without a law degree, indeed without a high school diploma, he introduced his first bill and spoke up to the Judiciary Committee before ordering up 15 cheese pizzas for a break.
 Considered a joke by some, he let the put-downs roll off him as he continued a remarkable career of excelling at whatever he did.

 He published his autobiography in 1991, "And The Beat Goes On."

-As Bono died without a will, his estate by law goes to his widow, Mary, and his kids.
-However, it is unclear just how many children he had.
-There is not only Christy (by his first wife), Chastity (by Cher), Chesare and Chianna (by Mary) but a California man, Sean Machu, claims that he is Bono's natural son and is ready to take a DNA test to prove it.
-Machu was born in 1964 from an affair that Bono had with his mom, Mimi, and is listed as the father on Sean's birth certificate.
+As Bono died without a will, his estate by law went to his widow, Mary, and his children.
+However, it was unclear just how many children he had.
+There is not only Christy (by his first wife), Chastity (by Cher), Chesare and Chianna (by Mary) but a California man, Sean Machu, who claims that he is Bono's natural son and is ready to take a DNA test to prove it.
+Machu was born in 1964 from an affair that Bono had with his mother, Mimi, and is listed as the father on Sean's birth certificate.

-- child relationship with Bono, Chianna Maria (born 2 February 1991)
+- parent->child relationship with Bono, Chianna Maria (born 2 February 1991)

 - Family : Change in family responsibilities 1959 (Daughter Christy by first wife Donna)

 - Health : Medical procedure 1965 (Cosmetic surgery, nose job)